daleas0120/OLD_daleas0120.github.io/_pages/about.md

 Hello World!

-I am a condensed matter physicist studying spin-crossover materials with a background in machine learning, explainable AI, and computer vision.
+I am a condensed matter physicist studying spin-crossover materials.
+I also have a background in machine learning, explainable AI, and computer vision.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.